opengsn/gsn/README.md

 ### Client modifications.

-	RelayClient = require( 'relayclient')
+	tabookey = require( 'tabookey-gassless')
-	relayclient = new RelayClient({})
+    provider = new tabookey.RelayProvider(web3.currentProvider, {} }

-	MyContract = web3.contract(...)
-	relayclient.hook(MyContract)
+    web3.setProvider(provider)

-	//from now on, any request through this contract will go through a relay myContract = MyContract.at('...')
+	//from now on, any transaction through this web3 will go through a relay

+	MyContract = new web3.eth.Contract(...)

+	myContract = MyContract.at('...')
 	myContract.someMethod()

-	//You can also hook web3 itself, so that any accessed contract will go through a relay.

 #### RelayClient options: